pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Challenge 2: Understandability & explainability
-Traditional machine learning (using artificial neural networks), for all their impressive feats, operate as black boxes, churning out results with little transparency into the "how" behind their decisions.
+Traditional machine learning (using artificial neural networks), for all their impressive feats, they operate as black boxes, churning out results with little transparency into the "how" behind their decisions.
 This lack of explainability is, in my opinion, is the biggest challenge especially in critical fields like medicine or defense.

 ## Solution: Hiearchical probabilities
 We need to upgrade our architecture away from hidden layers to a probabilitic hiearchy, specifically, hiearchical probabilistic graph models (PGMs).